ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

 Installing GPU Extensions
 *************************

-ASPIRE does support GPUs, depending on several external packages.
+ASPIRE does support using a GPU, depending on several external packages.
 The collection of GPU extensions can be installed using ``pip``.
 Extensions are grouped based on CUDA versions.
 To find the CUDA driver version, run ``nvidia-smi`` on the intended system.

 .. list-table:: CUDA GPU Extension Versions
    :widths: 25 25